-How to Manage Your Brand When You Don't Have a Marketing Team
+How to Manage Your Brand In-house

 Creating or revamping a new brand identity for your business can be a lot of work.
 And time.
 And money.
 Which means it really sucks when staff members start doing um… creative things with the new logo.
 Or that one blue color in the palette morphs into 527 variants accompanied by new shades of puce, fuschia, and mustard.
 Or you realize you just spent three complicated hours trying to put together a simple flier and this was so not your job in the first place so what the heck?